ritaNDU/beiruttimes-final-ritamerhej/README.md

 Or, you can use the provided testing account.

+Also, a little note, I have kept the console.logs to log errors only, because as of my knowledge, errors should be logged for debugging purposes if anything haopens in production.

 ## How to run the code

 1. Clone the repository using the following command: